Two's complement: Multiplication

 This is very inefficient; by doubling the precision ahead of time, all additions must be double-precision and at least twice as many partial products are needed than for the more efficient algorithms actually implemented in computers.
 Some multiplication algorithms are designed for two's complement, notably Booth's multiplication algorithm.
-Methods for multiplying sign-magnitude numbers don't work with two's-complement numbers without adaptation.
-There isn't usually a problem when the multiplicand (the one being repeatedly added to form the product) is negative; the issue is setting the initial bits of the product correctly when the multiplier is negative.
+Methods for multiplying sign-magnitude numbers do not work with two's-complement numbers without adaptation.
+There is not usually a problem when the multiplicand (the one being repeatedly added to form the product) is negative; the issue is setting the initial bits of the product correctly when the multiplier is negative.
 Two methods for adapting algorithms to handle two's-complement numbers are common: